 Read on for what you may have missed!

 Northern Thailand’s city of temples isn’t just an amazing place to visit.
-Resident and long-time expat in Thailand, Elizabeth Kelsey, explains why Chiang Mai is an ideal destination for setting up camp as a digital nomad.
+Resident and long-time expat in Thailand, Elizabeth Kelsey.
 She also shares her best tips on finding work and housing, getting around town, and shopping.

 “If you’re serious about finding a teaching job, my suggestion is to contact schools directly to see if they’re hiring.
 After speaking with school directors in Phuket, I’ve learned that they are in desperate need of serious applicants that really care about students, and aren’t just trying to get a job to fund their partying habit.
 I wouldn’t be surprised to hear directors express the same sentiment in Chiang Mai.
 Passion for teaching and sincere, heartfelt interest in the success of your students will make you stand out as a candidate, even if you’re competing with a more experienced teacher for an opening at a school.”